 Units and precision

-Weights are reported in kilograms with 3 decimal places.
-So if your average shipping box weighs 340 grams and you shipped 1,200 orders to Spain, you'd declare 408.000 kg of cardboard secondary packaging.
+Weights are reported in kilograms.
+So if your average shipping box weighs 340 grams and you shipped 1,200 orders to Spain, you'd declare 408 kg of cardboard shipping packaging.

 Getting your packaging weights right is half the battle.
 Weigh your actual packaging components on a kitchen scale accurate to 1g.
 Do not rely on supplier spec sheets alone — they're often approximations.